ajayalthara/CS240_LibraryManagementSystem/README.md

   - Modularized code for better maintainability
   - Used Scene Builder to create the FXML file for scenes
   - AddBook process flow completed
-  - Integration and use of locally impletement LinkedList module in code
+  - Integration and use of locally impletemented LinkedList module in code
   - Postgres database integrated as central database